 Physical benefits receive the most attention, but mental and emotional benefits profoundly impact quality of life:

 Maintaining physical capability preserves your ability to live independently and make your own choices, and that autonomy translates into confidence across all areas of life.
-Regular exercise reduces depression and anxiety, common concerns in older adults, while also reducing dementia risk and improving memory and mental clarity.
+Regular exercise is associated with reduced depression and anxiety, common concerns in older adults, while also being associated with reduced dementia risk and improved memory and mental clarity.
 Daily movement provides structure and a sense of purpose, and whether you exercise alone or with others, the routine itself supports long-term mental wellbeing.
 Taking control of your health through exercise is empowering at any age.
-Vigorous intermittent lifestyle physical activity (short bursts of intense movement during daily routines) was associated with substantially lower all-cause mortality risk in a large cohort study (Stamatakis et al., 2022), demonstrating that every deliberate movement women over 60 make accumulates meaningful health benefits.
+Vigorous intermittent lifestyle physical activity (short bursts of intense movement during daily routines) was associated with substantially lower all-cause mortality risk in a large cohort study (Stamatakis et al., 2022, PMID 36482104), demonstrating that every deliberate movement women over 60 make accumulates meaningful health benefits.

 Start Your Gentle Age-Adapted Fall Prevention Training with RazFit

 Transform your strength, balance, and confidence with RazFit, the app designed for women who want to maintain independence and vitality in their 60s and beyond.
-With gentle 5-10 minute workouts specifically designed for your needs, AI-powered coaching from Orion and Lyssa that adapts to your capabilities, and achievement badges that celebrate every step of your journey, RazFit makes staying active safe, simple, and sustainable.
+With gentle 5 to 10 minute workouts specifically designed for your needs, AI-powered coaching from Orion and Lyssa that adapts to your capabilities, and achievement badges that celebrate every step of your journey, RazFit makes staying active safe, simple, and sustainable.

 No equipment needed, no gym required: just you, a sturdy chair, and 5 minutes of commitment to your independence and wellbeing.
 Download RazFit today and discover how gentle, consistent exercise can help you feel stronger, more balanced, and more confident.
 You deserve to live fully and independently at every age.